 Below we provide the West University Neighborhood Association bylaws.

-WUNA bylaws are scheduled for update at our September 2017 board meeting.
+WUNA bylaws are scheduled for update in late 2017.

 ARTICLE I MEMBERSHIP